 We recommend that handwashing facilities are also stationed at all markets, food vending locations, and water points.

-- What designs are easiest to produce at scale quickly?
+- Scalability - What designs are easiest to produce at scale and quickly?

-- What designs will be accessible for all people to use (including children, adults and people with disabilities)?
+- Accessibility - What designs will be accessible for all people to use (including children, older people, and people with disabilities)?

-- Which designs are robust and will continue to function under high-use conditions?
+Long-lasting.
+Which designs are robust and will continue to function under high-use conditions?
 Using materials and parts available locally will make repairs easier if needed.

 This guide by Wash’em was developed before the COVID-19 outbreak but provides some examples of handwashing facilities and describes how to work with communities to design handwashing facilities that improve behaviour.